lmh4686/T2A2-_assessment/README.md

 ## Functionality

-This API is built to serve used car sales industries as a vehicles management system that can be utilized internally.
+The main features of this API is offering stocks, tasks and employees management functions that can be utilized internally.
 The key problems to be solved in terms of functionality were:

 1. Employee registration